hmdbbgh/MFO-Algorithm/README.rst

 Initial values
 ~~~~~~~~~~~~~~

-!!
-We could use any random disturbion for generating initial solutions and calulating fitness values for each solution.
+Any random distribution can be used to generate initial solutions and calculate objective function values.
 This method is applied as default in which 'ub' is the upper bound and 'lb' is the lower bound for variable 'i'.
 Therefore for 'n' in dimension 'd' will be able to generate ininial solutions.
 We can calculate the fitness for each
 solution after initialization, thus the fitness function value of matrix 'M' will be 'OM'.